powder-craft/powder-craft.github.io/docs/_posts/2023-09-03-create-a-blog-with-github-pages-jekill.markdown

 They can have tags or categories, that are similar, but categories have a strong relationship with the post path.<br>

 The front matter is between three dashes, over and under, and it has the YAML syntax.
 You can only add ASCII chars in there.
-You have to define the layout of the page (that has to be defined in the _layout directory) and the title.
+You have to define the reference layout of the page (that has to have the corresponding .html file in the _layout directory, used to render the page) and the title.
 You can also define other variables that you can call in the corrisponding HTML file.<br>

 The _config.yml file has to be correctly defined and if you follow the GitHub guide, without subdirectories, then you do not need to change the URL and baseurl variable.